 How To Budget For a New Car

 Having to purchase a new vehicle unexpectedly can put a significant strain on your budget.
 Most people don’t just have the cash laying around to buy a brand new car, especially when you weren’t able to sell your car for its total trade-in value.
-You can’t be reckless with your money, but transportation is non-negotiable, so here are a few tips for budgeting for a new vehicle:
+You can’t be reckless with your money, but transportation is non-negotiable, so here are a few tips for buying a new car with bad credit:

 Use The Money From the Junk Car

 Put the cash you made from your old car towards purchasing your new one.
-Even if you only made a small amount by selling it to one of the local salvage yards, every dime counts and can minimize the damage this unexpected expense has on your monthly budget.
+Even if you only made a small amount by selling it to one of the local car scrap yards, every dime counts and can minimize the damage this unexpected expense has on your monthly budget.

 Buy Something That Will Last